hpesoj/gsl-pointers/GSL-PROPOSAL.md

 ### `T*` is not strongly typed

-Rule [I.4](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Ri-typed) tells us to "make interfaces precisely and strongly typed", explaining that types are the simplest and best documentation, have well-defined meaning, and are guaranteed to be checked at compile-time.
+Rule [I.4](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Ri-typed) tells us to, "Make interfaces precisely and strongly typed", explaining that:

-Rule [P.4](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Rp-typesafe) says that, "ideally, a program should be statically type safe".
+> Types are the simplest and best documentation, have well-defined meaning, and are guaranteed to be checked at compile-time.

-An interface taking a `T*` violates these rules because `T*` is weakly typed.
-This is because `T*` can represent several different things:
+An interface taking a `T*` violates this rules because `T*` is weakly typed, because it can represent several different things:

 * `T*` can be an object
 * `T*` can be an array